SvenGDK/PS-Mac-Tools/SOURCES.md

-PS1, PS2 and PSP Covers and descriptions: https://psxdatacenter.com
+PS1 and PS2 Covers and descriptions:
+https://psxdatacenter.com

 PS4 Covers and descriptions: